-When there is a hole or rupture in the eardrum, which is a thin membrane that separates the ear canal and the middle ear, this is called a “Perforated Eardrum”.
+A “Perforated Eardrum” is a hole or rupture in the eardrum, which is a thin membrane that separates the ear canal and the middle ear.
 The medical term for eardrum is tympanic membrane.
 The middle ear is connected to the nose by the Eustachian tube, which equalizes pressure in the middle ear.
 A perforated eardrum is often accompanied by decreased hearing and sometimes liquid discharge.
 The perforation may be accompanied by pain, if it is caused by an injury or becomes infected.

 The causes of an eardrum hole are usually from injury, infection, or chronic Eustachian tube disorders.
 A perforated eardrum from trauma can occur:

 After a sudden explosion

 If an object (such as a bobby pin, Q-tip, or stick) is pushed too far into the ear canal

 Middle ear infections may cause pain, hearing loss and spontaneous rupture of the eardrum, resulting in a perforation.
 In this case…there may be infected or bloody drainage from the ear.
 Infections can cause a hole in the eardrum as a side effect of otitis media.
 Symptoms of acuteotitis media (middle ear fluid with signs of infection) include a sense of fullness in the ear, some hearing loss, pain, and fever.

 In patients with chronic Eustachian tube problems the ear drum may become weakened and open up.
 On some occasions a small hole may remain in the eardrum after a previously placed pressure-equalizing (PE) tube falls out or is removed by a physician.